To understand that all species have some capacity for communication.

 Tell students that specialized roles within species are genetically programmed.
 And, that depending on the neural abilities of an animal, it may be able to do only simple or very complex tasks.
 For example, human beings have superior neural abilities compared to other animals and are therefore able to invent and modify a wider range of social behavior, including their own communication abilities.

 Using the Animal Communication student esheet, students should read All Animals Communicate.
-As they are reading, they should look for answers to these questions:
+As they are reading, they should look for answers to these questions (they can record their answers on the Animal Communication student sheet):

 - Are humans constantly communicating?
 How about other animals?